maxto/qapi/README.md

 ## Overview

-Qapi provides a collection of functions for quantitative analysis in finance.
-The package aims to speed up calculations for large data manipulation, web app or micro-service.
-Code is minimal with a limited packages dependency,basic input requirements and errors handling, no missing values management.
+Qapi provides a collection of low-level functions for quantitative analysis in finance.
+The package aims to optimize metrics for local data analysis, shiny web app or plumber-based microservice.
+Code is minimal with a limited packages dependency and basic input requirements.
+No missing values handling.

-The package can be easily applied to `matrix`, `data.frame`, `data.table`, `list`, etc. with `apply` family functions, `tidyverse` or custom classes.
+The package can be easily applied to `matrix`, `data.frame`, `data.table`, `list`, etc. with `apply` family functions or other packages, working on vectors and matrices.

+Functions are implemented in pure R, for big data manipulation is advisable to use parallelization or C-based calculations.

 ## Installation